Back to Blog

 Each social platform has evolved its own content culture.
 Users on TikTok expect a different tone, structure, and hashtag approach than users on YouTube.
 These are not arbitrary preferences.
 They reflect how each platform's algorithm ranks and distributes content, how users browse and discover, and what prompts engagement versus passive watching.

-Most businesses default to one of two shortcuts: they write a single generic caption and paste it everywhere, or they only post to one platform because adapting for others is too time-consuming.
+Most businesses default to one of two shortcuts: they write a single generic caption and paste it everywhere, or they only post to one platform because adapting for others feels too time-consuming.
 Both leave money on the table.

 Platform-by-Platform Breakdown